 This is a friend who I did not even know was following my story.
 His words are truly encouraging to me.
-But, without transparency I would not have received his encouragement nor would he have received to joy of seeing God’s work.
+But without transparency, I would not have received his encouragement nor would he have received the joy of seeing God’s work.

 Keeping it Going

 I don’t know that it will ever get easier to pursue transparency.
 I hesitate to say “Be Transparent” because we never fully are.
 But, I am increasingly convinced of the value of pursuing it.